Australian Capital Territory (ACT)

 Be AusAlert ready: always install the latest software updates on your device.

-The Australian Government recognises that Aboriginal and Torres Strait Islander peoples can be more affected by emergencies and disasters.
+The Australian Government recognises that Aboriginal and Torres Strait Islander Peoples can be more affected by emergencies and disasters like floods, bushfires, pandemics and other severe events.
+This may be because Aboriginal and Torres Strait Islander Peoples:

 In emergencies, receiving information early can help protect people, property and the environment.
 AusAlert sends near‑instant emergency messages to compatible mobile devices like mobile phone, tablets and smartwatches.